×

 Sorghum

 Sorghum bicolor, commonly called sorghum and also known as great millet, broomcorn, guinea corn, durra, imphee, jowar, or milo, is a species in the grass genus Sorghum cultivated for its grain.
-The grain is used for food for humans; the plant is used for animal feed and ethanol production.
+The grain is used as food by humans, while the plant is used for animal feed and ethanol production.
 Sorghum originated in Africa, and is now cultivated widely in tropical and subtropical regions.
 Sorghum is the world's fifth-most important cereal crop after rice, wheat, maize, and barley.
 Sorghum is typically an annual, but some cultivars are perennial.
 It grows in clumps that may reach over 4 metres (13 ft) high.
 The grain is small, 2 to 4 millimetres (0.08 to 0.2 in) in diameter.
-Sweet sorghums are cultivars primarily grown for forage, syrup production, and ethanol; they are taller than those grown for grain.
+Sweet sorghums are cultivars primarily grown for forage, syrup production, and ethanol.
+They are taller than those grown for grain.

 Source: Wikipedia